-Butternut Squash has been one of the favorites of vegans and nonvegans alike.
-It goes well not only with soups and mains, but it can also be a good primary ingredient in making awesome vegan pizza.
-Let’s see how butternut squash can make our favorite pizza become one sumptuous crusty delight.
+Butternut squash goes well with soups and mains, something that vegans and even non-vegans have come to live.
+But it can also be a good primary ingredient in making awesome vegan pizza.
+Let’s see how butternut squash can make turn our favorite pizza into one sumptuous crusty delight.

 Vegan Pizza: Butternut Squash and Almond Ricotta Pizza